What is actinic keratosis?

 - Resurfacing the skin with laser (laser resurfacing).
 An intense beam of light from a laser (such as the carbon dioxide or CO2 laser) is used to destroy the top layer of skin.
 As the treated area heals, new skin grows to replace the damaged skin.

-- Treating the skin with medicines that are put on the skin, such as fluorouracil (5-FU) and imiquimod (Aldara).
+- Treating the skin with medicines that are put on the skin.
+These include fluorouracil (efudex), imiquimod (Aldara), and diclofenac.

 You can help prevent actinic keratosis by staying out of the sun and using sunscreen when you are in the sun.
 You should also examine your skin for the condition and other suspicious growths once a month, especially if you spend a lot of time in the sun.